tarwn/lessthandot-hugo/blogs/content/posts/2013-01-15-displaying-net-build-warnings-in.md

   <img src="http://tiernok.com/LTDBlog/TeamCityBuildWarnings/BuildStatusAfter.png" alt="Build status on dashboard, with warnings" style="border: 1px solid #666666;" /><br /> Build status on dashboard, with warnings
 </div>

 Better, but what about historical values?
-And I still don&#8217;t like that text file artifact.
+And I still don't like that text file artifact.

 ## Warning Count as a Custom Chart